 Blind Veterans UK, which rebranded from St Dunstan’s in 2012, saw a 38% increase in customer empathy—the likelihood that the public would consider supporting the charity since their rebrand was significantly higher.
 Response rates to their direct mail campaigns also went up by 31%.

 These statistics show the unquestionable power of branding in the sector.
 While charities quite rightly want to spend as much as possible on frontline causes, branding and marketing is a very worthwhile investment that is proven to work.

 The Essential Guide to a Successful Charity Rebrand

 Considering rebranding a charity or working with one who needs it?
 Here’s our straight-talking, no-nonsense guide to getting it right.

-Getting it right involves a large amount of listening and plenty of patience.
+Spoiler alert!
+Getting it right involves lots of listening and plenty of patience.

 Get good insights as early as possible

 The first part of any charity rebrand should be dedicated to fact-finding and understanding.
 Access as much information as possible in the early stages, from existing user surveys to interviews with all key audiences.
 Take an objective viewpoint, as if you’ve never come into contact with the charity before.
 What are your first impressions?
 What comes across in the marketing?
 How far is this from the truth?
 Who does your brand speak to?
 What needs to be adapted or changed?
 Try crafting a survey to understand the essence of the organisation and its goals for the future.